Investment Banking Fairness Opinions: Profitable and Prestigious, or Glamorless Gruntwork?

 You always see sentences like the one above at the bottom of deal announcement press releases – so what is this mysterious “fairness opinion,” why does it matter, and what should you do when your VP calls you at 2 AM and asks you to help out with one?

-What are Fairness Opinions and Why Do Banks “Provide” Them?
+What Are Investment Banking Fairness Opinions, and Why Do Banks “Provide” Them?

 A “Fairness Opinion” is just a detailed valuation of a company that’s being sold (if you’re representing the seller) or a valuation of the company that your client is buying.